abishekbabuofficial/Smart-Ambulance-Traffic-System/README.md

 ## Help make traffic smarter and save lives with AI! 😊

 ##License
-This project is licensed under the MIT License.
+This project is licensed under the cc0 License.